grinnell-cs/csc151-images/_readings/the-final-project.md

 1. One or more Scheme programs that address the problems you wish to solve.
     The programs should be complete and well-formatted according to the course style guides.
-2. A presentation no more than 10 minutes in length giving an overview of your work along with a demo or performance.
+2. A presentation no more than 8 minutes in length giving an overview of your work along with a demo or performance.
     You will produce a slide deck for this presentation and turn it in.
+    Be prepared to answer questions from the audience.
 3. A short reflection on your work describing the problem you solved, your specific contributions to the project, and a bug that you personally encountered in your project and how you fixed it.
     These reflections will be completed _individually_ and will reflect each individual's contribution to the overall project.